sergiosolorzano/financial-asset-gap-risk-nn-prediction/README.md

 </p>

 ## Description
-The inspiration for this project and interest to continue learning stems from a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai) that I completed in June 2024.
+The inspiration for this project stems from the interest to continue learning after completing in June 2024 a [6-month Professional Certification at Imperial Business School on Machine Learning and Artificial Intelligence](https://execed-online.imperial.ac.uk/professional-certificate-ml-ai).

 I continue experimenting with neural networks on this project.
 I am privileged to be guided by [Ali Muhammad](https://www.linkedin.com/in/muhammad-ali-76551016/), who lectured me during my certification at Imperial.